rfitak/American_Shad_Genome/read-cleaning.md

 ## Step 4:  Remove duplicates
 The software [clumpify v38.34](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/clumpify-guide/) from the [BBTools](https://jgi.doe.gov/data-and-tools/bbtools/) package was used to remove duplicated reads (both PE or SE).
 This process removes unnecessary reads that won't contribute ultimately to the assemblies and scaffolding.
 There is no associated publication.
-Alternatively, but not shown below, I have fun [fastuniq vx](https://sourceforge.net/projects/fastuniq/), but I like clumpify much better since it also works on SE reads and can remove optical duplicates as well..
+Alternatively, but not shown below, I have run [fastuniq vx](https://sourceforge.net/projects/fastuniq/), but I like clumpify much better since it also works on SE reads and can remove optical duplicates as well..
 You can see the script [fastuniq.sh](./Data/fastuniq.sh) if this is of interest.

 _Installation:_
 ```bash